 Functionality live now:

-Reconciliation/Bank Feed - automagically posting your bank feed activity of your Payments Rails account balance(s) to NetSuite in real time (in under 5 seconds).
-This includes passing useful meta data into NetSuite, including: Memo, Recipient ID, Payment ID, your own external Payment ID, and any other info you added as payment "Tags" in Payment Rails.
+Reconciliation/Bank Feed - automagically posting your bank feed activity of your Trolley account balance(s) to NetSuite in real time (in under 5 seconds).
+This includes passing useful meta data into NetSuite, including: Memo, Recipient ID, Payment ID, your own external Payment ID, and any other info you added as payment "Tags" in Trolley.
 Data is posted as Journal Entries, assigned to the GL accounts you assign in the mapping setup.

 Payment Fees - posting any merchant payment fees against your selected GL, such as Bank Charges or Payment Processing Fees accounts.

-Connecting your Payment Rails account to your NetSuite account
+Connecting your Trolley account to your NetSuite account

-2. Connection Setup - You will now need to connect and authenticate your Payment Rails account to be able to communicate with your NetSuite account.
+2. Connection Setup - You will now need to connect and authenticate your Trolley account to be able to communicate with your NetSuite account.
 Click on the "Connection Setup" button to connect them together.

 3. Connection Settings - You will need to enter your NetSuite Account ID, Subsidiary ID, and the 2 different sets of tokens and secrets generated form your NetSuite account.
 Please see the detailed step by step instructions below to find and generate these tokens.